 Average time to completion: 2 years

-You may choose to enroll in the M.B.A. program with an optional concentration in Healthcare Management or Music Business:
+You may choose to enroll in the M.B.A. program with an optional concentration in Healthcare Management, Strategic Marketing Analytics, or Music Business:

-- To complete a concentration in Health Care Management or Music Business, students must complete required prerequisites and core MBA classes in addition to 12 credit hours (or four classes) for the concentration.
+- To complete a concentration in Healthcare Management, Strategic Marketing Analytics, or Music Business, students must complete required prerequisites and core MBA classes in addition to 12 credit hours (or four classes) for the concentration.

 - All concentration courses and electives are available online, on-campus, or in a hybrid format.